+2000-2020 MHz

-2180-2200 MHz 1.
-Band Introduction The band 2180-2200 MHz is allocated exclusively to non-Federal use of the mobile-satellite service (MSS) in the space-to-Earth direction.
+1. Band Introduction

+The band 2000-2020 MHz is allocated exclusively to non-Federal use of the mobile-satellite service (MSS) in the Earth-to-space direction.
 Commercial MSS systems such as TerreStar and New DBSD Satellite Services G.P.
 (New DBSD) utilize this band.
 MSS licensees are permitted to use the frequency for ancillary terrestrial service in conjunction with their satellite service.
 Federal agencies use MSS from these commercial providers.
 There are a limited number of Federal assignments in the band primarily used for research, development and testing.

+2. Allocations

+2a.
+Allocation Table

+The frequency allocation table shown below is extracted from the Manual of Regulations and Procedures for Federal Radio Frequency Management, Chapter 4 - Allocations, Allotments and Plans.

+Table of Frequency Allocations

+United States Table

+Federal Table Non-Federal Table FCC Rule Part(s)

+2000-2020 2000-2020

+MOBILE-SATELLITE Satellite Communications (25)

+(Earth-to-space) US380 , ,

+NG 156

+2b.
+Additional Allocation Table Information

+NG156 The band 2000-2020 MHz is also allocated to the fixed and mobile services on a primary basis for facilities where the receipt date of the initial application was prior to June 27, 2000, and on a secondary basis for all other initial applications.
+Not later than December 9, 2013, the band 2000-2020 MHz is allocated to the fixed and mobile services on a secondary basis.

-2. Allocations 2a.
-Allocation Table The frequency allocation table shown below is extracted from the Manual of Regulations and Procedures for Federal Radio Frequency Management, Chapter 4 - Allocations, Allotments and Plans.
-Table of Frequency Allocations United States Table Federal Table Non-Federal Table FCC Rule Part(s) 2180-2200 MOBILE-SATELLITE (space-to-Earth) US380 Satellite Communications (25) NG168 2b.
-Additional Allocation Table Information US380 In the bands 1525-1544 MHz, 1545-1559 MHz, 1610-1645.5 MHz, 1646.5-1660.5 MHz, and 2483.5-2500 MHz, a non-Federal licensee in the mobile-satellite service (MSS) may also operate an ancillary terrestrial component in conjunction with its MSS network, subject to the Commission's rules for ancillary terrestrial components and subject to all applicable conditions and provisions of its MSS authorization.
-NG168 Except as permitted below, the use of the 2180-2200 MHz band is limited to the MSS and ancillary terrestrial component offered in conjunction with an MSS network, subject to the Commission's rules for ancillary terrestrial components and subject to all applicable conditions and provisions of an MSS authorization.
-In the 2180-2200 MHz band, where the receipt date of the initial application for facilities in the fixed and mobile services was prior to January 16, 1992, said facilities shall operate on a primary basis and all later-applied-for facilities shall operate on a secondary basis to the mobile-satellite service (MSS); and not later than December 9, 2013, all such facilities shall operate on a secondary basis.
-3. Federal Agency Use 3a.
-Federal Agency Frequency Assignments Table The following table identifies the frequency band, type(s) of allocation(s), types of application, and the number of frequency assignments by agency.
-Mobile earth station equipment operating in the 2180-2200 MHz band are licensed by the Federal Communications Commission (FCC) and do not require a frequency assignment in the Government Master File.
+US380 In the bands 1525-1544 MHz, 1545-1559 MHz, 1610-1645.5 MHz, 1646.5-1660.5 MHz, and 2483.5-2500 MHz, a non-Federal licensee in the mobile-satellite service (MSS) may also operate an ancillary terrestrial component in conjunction with its MSS network, subject to the Commission's rules for ancillary terrestrial components and subject to all applicable conditions and provisions of its MSS authorization.

+3. Federal Agency Use

+3a.
+Federal Agency Frequency Assignments Table

+The following table identifies the frequency band, type(s) of allocation(s), types of application, and the number of frequency assignments by agency.

 Pursuant to Section 7.23 of the NTIA Manual, Federal agencies may operate radio devices as end users of such systems.
 Such use must be in accordance with FCC rules governing the specified service.
 Some Federal agencies obtain FCC blanket licenses for operation of multiple handhelds used in conjunction with these non-Federal systems.
 Federal Frequency Assignment Table The number of actual systems, or number of equipments, may exceed and sometimes far exceed, the number of frequency assignments in a band.
-Also, a frequency assignment may represent, a local, state, regional, or nationwide authorization.
-Therefore, care must be taken in evaluating bands strictly on the basis of assignment counts or percentages of assignments.
+Also, a frequency assignment may represent, a local, state, regional or nationwide authorization.
+Therefore, care must be taken in evaluating bands strictly on the basis or assignment counts or percentages of assignments.
 3b.
-Percentage of Frequency Assignments Chart The following chart displays the percentage of frequency assignments for the systems operating in the band 2180-2200 MHz.
+Percentage of Frequency Assignments Chart The following chart displays the percentage of frequency assignments for the systems operating in the frequency band 2000-2020 MHz.
+The greatest use in the band is research, development, testing, and evaluation.